Work / Birda · Onboarding

 The Curious Beginner

-"I got into this during lockdown.
-I don't know bird names yet, but I want to learn.
+"I don't know bird names yet, but I want to learn.
 I just need to know this app is for someone like me."

 Frustrations